-Take a look at our Airstream, its looks mask the 8 years and 120,000 mile life of bumps and bruises.
+Take a look at our Airstream, its looks mask the 10 years and over 140,000 mile life of bumps and bruises.
 It's been swept out, floors mopped and polished, walls wiped down, stove cleaned (I feel like a domestic).
 After that it was wash the outside, Walbernize and clean and polish all the plastic vents, skylights and marker light lenses.
 I'm done and ready to caravan right?
 Well maybe not, it looks ready to hit the road but is it?

 There was one hint of work needed on the inside, I needed to replace about 20 rivets in the dinette, head, bedroom and even in the closets and overhead lockers.
 Many of the broken rivets were on the curb side; old, worn and out of balance tires?
-No, all have been replaced in the last two years.
-But there was a tell-tale sign under the trailer, oil stain on the curb side front shock absorber and on the frame at the mounting stud, all those miles have taken their toll.

-Only time will tell but four new shocks from "Out-of-Doors Mart", Airstream of North Carolina, at a great sale price and two days delivery to California should fix the problem!
-Add three hours installation time to rotate and air up the tires, torque lug nuts and inspect the wheel wells, belly pan and the various water tank enclosures for missing rivets and bolts, dents, gouges, etc. (we've been on a lot of roads worse than those found at Sierra Nevada Unit rallies).
+No, all have been replaced over the last few years.
+But there was a tell-tale sign under the trailer, oil stain on the curb side front shock absorber and on the frame at the mounting stud, all those miles have taken their toll on the shocks.
+Only time will tell but four new shocks from "Out-of-Doors Mart", the online parts store for Airstream of Greensboro, North Carolina, at a great sale price and two days delivery to California should fix the problem!
+Set aside three hours installation time to also rotate and air up the tires, torque lug nuts and inspect the wheel wells, belly pan and the various water tank enclosures for missing rivets and bolts, dents, gouges, etc. (we've been on a lot of roads worse than those found at Sierra Nevada Unit rallies).
 I've replaced 40% of the belly pan rivets over the years so I had a jump start there, all were good.